arthursn/doxybook2/README.md

 # Doxybook2

+## Maintained Fork

+This is a maintained fork of the original [matusnovak/doxybook2](https://github.com/matusnovak/doxybook2) project, which was archived by its original author.
+This fork continues development and maintenance to ensure Doxybook2 remains functional and up-to-date.

+### Changes in this Fork
+- Continued maintenance and bug fixes
+- Updated dependencies and build system
+- Support for modern C++ toolchains
+- GitHub Actions workflow improvements

+### Versioning
+This fork continues the version numbering from the original project.
+The last official release was v1.5.0, and this fork begins at v1.6.0.

+---

 ## Attention!
 Project has been archived!

-I have decided to archive this repository.
-This has been a great experience and it makes me happy that many of you have found this tool useful.
-I wish that I did a better job with the quality of the code, and mainly with maintaining it.
-This project was started as a toy and I never expected it to become popular. **I am archiving this repository because I want to focus on other things in my life, and my free time has been occupied by other events.** Moreover, I have started to have a burnout programming.
-If anyone wishes to continue working on this project, please fork it and feel free to contact me (see my GitHub bio for contact details).
+The original author decided to archive this repository.
+This has been a great experience and it makes many people happy that this tool is useful.
+This fork continues the project to ensure it remains available and maintained for the community.

 **Please also consider using the following alternatives:**
 * [m.css](https://mcss.mosra.cz/documentation/doxygen/) - A modern, mobile-friendly drop-in replacement for the stock Doxygen HTML output
 * [standardese](https://github.com/standardese/standardese) - Standardese aims to be a nextgen Doxygen.
 * [HDoc](https://hdoc.io/) - The modern documentation tool for C++

-### Farewell and **thank you to all contributors for fixing bugs and contributing with new functionality!**
+### **Thank you to all contributors for fixing bugs and contributing with new functionality!**

 [![build](https://github.com/matusnovak/doxybook2/workflows/build/badge.svg)](https://github.com/matusnovak/doxybook2/actions) [![downloads](https://img.shields.io/github/downloads/matusnovak/doxybook2/total)](https://github.com/matusnovak/doxybook2/releases) [![release](https://img.shields.io/github/v/release/matusnovak/doxybook2)](https://github.com/matusnovak/doxybook2/releases)